kmscom/Browser-Cache-Folder-Changer/User Guide/User Guide.md

 ### Install
 Run web\_browser\_cache\_folder\_changer\_setup.exe.
 Following window will appear.

-![Select Setup Install Mode](image/1.%20install_1.png) Choose depending on your favor.
+![Select Setup Install Mode](image/1.%20install_1.png) Choose one depending on your favor.

 Then, following window will appear.
 As this program needs "privilege permission" to create a symbolic link file, you should choose "Yes".
 ![User Account Control](image/1.%20install_2.png)